mulgyeolpyo/stat/README.md

 The default data storage path is `/{PluginDataFolder}/stat/~`.<br>

 Although creating an instance with `GlobalStatManager.create` is the standard method,<br>
-you can also use `GlobalStatManager.load` to automatically register events from `Event.jar` files placed within the data folder.
+you can also use `GlobalStatManager.load` to automatically register events from `event.jar` files placed within the data folder.

 <span style="color: #A8AEB7">_A sample project demonstrating this approach will be added in the future._</span>